 Narratives of Andean Archaeology Through Online Platforms, 2021-2022

 In 2021, I was awarded the opportunity to participate in the Public Humanities Graduate Research Workshop through the Alice Kaplan Institute for the Humanities at Northwestern University.
 For my public humanities project, I organize a photo-story contest through social media @MAPAchachapoya to engage local Peruvian community members in co-creating narratives of Chachapoya archaeology and heritage.
-With the assistance of a local collaborator (Segundo Aguilar), prizes were purchased from local artisans and community tourism organizations to celebrate heritage and culture.
-I also create short video content to educate English-speaking publics on the diverse histories of the pre-colonial Andes and respectful travel to South American archaeological sites (@andes_archaeology on TikTok).
+With the assistance of a local collaborator (Segundo Aguilar), prizes were purchased from artisans and community tourism organizations to celebrate heritage and culture.
+I also create short video content to educate English-speaking publics on the diverse histories of the pre-colonial Andes, respectful travel to South American archaeological sites, and insights into the archaeology PhD experience (@andes_archaeology on TikTok).

 Proyecto Arqueológico Tambillo, 2016-2018